tewidis/AOS/markdown/os_structure.md

 |:--:|
 | Exokernel OS Structure |

-    * Examples of candidate resources
+    * Examples of Candidate Resources
         - TLB Entry
             + Virtual to physical mapping done by library
             + Binding presented to exokernel